A Word From The Cook

 Reduce heat and continue to simmer for another 45 minutes.
 Sauce should be thick and rich.

-Boil and drain pasta according to instructions.
+Boil and drain pasta according to package instructions.
+Or, make Pappardelle Pasta from scratch by following our recipe!

 Plate pasta, add a scoop of Lamb Ragout, toss gently to coat the pasta.
 Finish with a small scoop of ragout on top.